amidos2006/jspunk/README.md

 - MaskList
 - Sfx class
 - ParticleEmitter as Graphic class
-- Mouse have window position and world position
+- Mouse have world position
 - Gamepad support
-- RenderTarget native drawing objects
 - ~~(Maybe) automatically bind callback functions to its parent class~~
 - ~~(Maybe) all child classes have access to their parent class~~